 These penalties have been widely noticed by other US banking institutions, as was intended by the Fed.

-In ‘Around the corner: Financial Services Regulation in 2018’, practitioners from across Baker McKenzie’s Global Financial Services Regulatory Group look at what more to expect from this year.
+‘Around the corner: Financial Services Regulation in 2018’, looks at what more to expect from this year.